LappleApple/awesome-leading-and-managing/The-VP-Engineering-Role.md

 - [CTO vs VP Engineering: What’s the Difference?](https://www.ivyexec.com/career-advice/2015/cto-versus-vp-engineering-whats-the-difference/) - by Ivy Exec.
 Takeaway: Spells out some of the key differences between the roles, and also touches upon program management.

+- [Director to VP Engineering: What Is Expected and How to Prepare?](https://wtwangbu.medium.com/director-to-vp-engineering-what-is-expected-and-how-to-prepare-338460f1f77d) - by Tao Wang.
+Takeaway: Insights into making the transition.

 - [Hire a VP of Engineering](https://a16z.com/2017/05/26/hiring-vp-engineering-why-what/) - by Martin Casado.
 Takeaway: A VPE is responsible for product planning, building the engineering team and culture, ensuring execution, maintaining morale, delivering quality releases on time.

 - [The Role of a VP of Engineering](https://blog.brunomiranda.com/the-role-of-a-vp-of-engineering-648a09a3ad56) - by Bruno Miranda.
 Takeaway: VPEs are measured by the success of their team; set process in terms of "*why* we do what we do"; keep coding; manage up and down.